Facts and Commentary by COGwriter

 These figures suggest that UCG was hit hard by the crisis.
 UCG's income may tumble.
 UCG itself reported back on February 4, 2011 that it had lost 53% of its paid USA ministers.
 But UCG has continued until now, not appearing to be overly damaged (other than the fact of the loss itself), but mainly going along similar to how it did prior to the COGWA split (with less expenses to help balance out the lessor income).

-While COGWA claims congregations around the world (mainly in North and South America, with perhaps some in New Zealand, Europe, South Africa, and elsewhere) its main office is currently in Florida.
+While COGWA claims congregations around the world (mainly in North and South America, with perhaps some in New Zealand, Europe, South Africa, and elsewhere) its main office was originally in Florida.
 Here is COGWA's Q&A on this:

 Will the headquarters remain in Florida?